ricardocasares/next-plugin-sentry/README.md

 ```
 NEXT_PUBLIC_SENTRY_DSN

-// variables below are required only when using with source maps upload
+// variables below are required only when using with @next/sentry-source-maps
 NEXT_PUBLIC_SENTRY_RELEASE
 SENTRY_PROJECT
 SENTRY_ORG